Curious about how many laps is a mile around a track? Then you’ve landed in the right place!

 How Many Laps is a Mile Around A Track – The Test

-Before we get into how many laps on a track is a mile, let’s first start with a little quiz and see how adept you are in track terminology.
+Before we dive into the topic of how many laps on a track is equal to a mile, let’s start with a little quiz!
+Don’t worry; it’s only five questions.

 The answers: 1/No, 2/, 3/yes, 4/no, 5/yes.